 Vertigo does not make you feel as if you are going to faint, but rather it causes rotational dizziness.

-There are two types of vertigo and they are categorized according to what the cause is.
+There are two types of vertigo and the categories are according to their causes.

 Let’s look at each one of these categories in depth and try to understand them better.